Are you struggling to make your email marketing strategies work for your clinic?

 Sending One Monthly Newsletter Isn’t Enough

 Email marketing is more than simply sending out a newsletter once a month.
-There is so much more opportunity to stay front of mind, so as you are the healthcare practitioner they turn to when you they have a problem.
+There is so much more opportunity to stay front of mind, so as you are the healthcare practitioner they turn to when they have a problem.

-Furthermore once you have created a meaningful relationship you can easily ask for referrals and testimonials.
-Moreover it shouldn’t be about running just one list, you should take advantage of systems that allow you to create target lists based on specific actions like clicking on a link.
+Furthermore, once you have created a meaningful relationship you can easily ask for referrals and testimonials.
+Moreover, it shouldn’t be about running just one list, you should take advantage of systems that allow you to create target lists based on specific actions like clicking on a link.

 I’m currently working with a dentist where is email is fundamental to showcasing the entertaining video content they are creating.
 Their list looks forward to the next video installment.

-Their YouTube videos are included in one off broadcast emails and as part of an autoresponder series.
+Their YouTube videos are included in one-off broadcast emails and as part of an autoresponder series.
 All of their email is tracked by using Google Analytics

-We are 5 way split testing each email subject title so as we absolutely know the open rate is as high as it can possibly be.
+We are 5-way split testing each email subject title so as we absolutely know the open rate is as high as it can possibly be.

 How To Get People To Sign Up To Your List

 One of the most effective ways to get people to sign up is by using text to subscribe.
-Technology now allows us subscribe to email lists by sending a SMS.
+Technology now allows us to subscribe to email lists by sending a SMS.

 People are naturally wary about signing up for anything nowadays.